Reindhold Scheibler: Biography

 Reindhold Scheibler studied at the Faculty of Letters, becoming a German professor at the Commercial High School in Chișinău.
 He also worked as a teacher at the Military High School Monastery Hill.
-He was one of the leaders of "The Straits of the Country" (in Romanian, Straja Țării) public movement and commander of the scouting movement.
+He was one of the leaders of Straja Țării, which served as a youth instrument of the National Renaissance Front.
 As a translator he manifested himself by translating the writings of Mihai Eminescu, Octavian Goga, Dimitrie Bolintineanu and others into German.
 In addition to the translatation work, in the encyclopaedia "Contemporary Figures from Bessarabia" Chișinău (1939), also appears his original work: "Pharaoh's Hand", "The Dream of the Watchman", "On the Other Way" and "A Night in the Camp".